ghostcodero/projectY/README.md

 ### Advanced Options

-- `-v, --verbose`: Enable verbose output
+- `-v, --verbose`: Enable verbose output (sets logging level to INFO)
 - `--intro-file`: Provide additional context for the transcript

 Example with all options: